In 2022, tuition for full-time UNF students was $4,290 a year for in-state students and $17,999 a year for out-of-state students.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 The average amount of financial aid received by a full-time first year student with demonstrated need at University of North Florida was $10,914 in 2023.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of University of North Florida seem more manageable.

 |Estimated Net Cost for Full-Time Students|

-|Net In-state, Off-campus||$3,195|
+|Net In-state, Off-campus||$968|

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-UNF offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.
+University of North Florida offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Schools sometimes offer tuition waivers to certain groups to cover some or all of the cost of tuition.
-Some schools offer them for employees and their family, underrepresented students, or military students.
-Even with a tuition waiver, other expenses and fees are the responsibility of the student
+Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
+Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.

 Check the financial aid website for more information on payment plans and tuition waivers.